scipy/scipy.org/www/scipylib/building/windows.rst

 Installing OpenBLAS
 ===================

-If you see that line, then you might have OpenBLAS correctly, even if other failures occurred.
+If you see that line, then you might have OpenBLAS correctly built, even if other failures occurred.
 Look in that folder for :code:`openblas.a`.
 If you find a file called something like :code:`libopenblas_5f998ef_gcc7_2_0.a`, just rename it to :code:`openblas.a` and continue.
 If the file isn't there, then poke around and try to find the file elsewhere in